nus-cs2103-AY2021S2/ip/docs/README.md

 Tells Duke to find if your have any duke related to career fair.

 ## Acknowledgements
-The images of Pikachu and Psyduck are reproduced from https://premierespeakers.com/pikachu and https://sonicpokemon.fandom.com/wiki/Psyduck respectively
+The images of Pikachu and Psyduck are reproduced from https://premierespeakers.com/pikachu and https://sonicpokemon.fandom.com/wiki/Psyduck respectively.